-As the new provisions are effective for audits of Financial Statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of two consecutive years (i.e. 2017 and 2018) in accordance with the existing provisions.
-The individual could come back to the Audit Engagement in any Key Audit Partner role for the 2019 audit.
+Assuming the new provisions become effective for audits of financial statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of two consecutive years (i.e. 2017 and 2018) in accordance with the existing provisions.
+The individual could come back to the audit engagement in any Key Audit Partner role for the 2019 audit.